paulMuema/C-Sharp-projects/README.md

 # C-Sharp-projects
-A repository containing C-Sharp programs
+A repository used to learn C-Sharp Programming